clhedrick/kerberos/README.md

 ## credserv and kgetcred

-What do we do abotu users who need to run cron jobs or daemons?
+What do we do about users who need to run cron jobs or daemons?
 Our students often have assignments that require this.
 THe usual answer is a keytable.
 But if someone becomes root, they can take anyone's keytable.
 And having a user's key table permanetly exposes them on all systems.

 So instead the plan is to have them register a keytab on a central server (through a web application) and specify the